Introduction goes here

 35

-Letters of protection with clause volumus for one year for Robert de Grendon, clerk, who is setting out to Aquitaine, to stay there in the king's service.
+Letters of protection with clause volumus for one year for Robert de Grendon, clerk , who is going to Aquitaine, and staying there in the king's service.

 By bill of p.s.